 There are several underlying causes that contribute to heart attack in young age.
 Here are the most common factors:

-• Genetic factors: A family history of heart disease increases the reason of heart attack in young age.
+- Genetic factors: A family history of heart disease increases the reason for heart attack at a young age.

-Knowing what causes heart attack in young age empowers you to make preventive choices every day.
+Knowing what causes heart attack at a young age empowers you to make preventive choices every day.

 Symptoms of a Heart Attack